 The goal of the Payment for Community Impact Program is to fund efforts that strengthen residents' quality of life, with a primary focus on job creation and civic engagement.
-General Fund Revenue:

-General Fund Expenditures: \$59,371
+General Fund Expenditures: \$34,371

 General Fund Revenue: \$0

 General Fund Positions: 0

 General Fund FTEs: 0.00

-Service Goal Amount Legal Mandate Hartford Public Access Television (HPA) Funding supports HPA in its mission to provide the City of Hartford's community, government and educational institutions free and unrestricted access to the cable television system.
-34,371 Civic Engagement Funding provides small subsidies to support events in the City.
-The allocation will fund some of the support services provided by City employees for these events, which could include security, emergency services, and other support.
-25,000 Total 59,371
+Service Goal Amount Legal Mandate

+Hartford Public Access Television (HPA) Funding supports HPA in its mission to provide the City of Hartford's community, government and educational institutions free and unrestricted access to the cable television system.
+34,371

+Total 34,371